Who is Tim Scott, the latest 2024 Republican presidential candidate?

 Sen. Tim Scott (S.C.) is the most recent Republican to throw his hat into the ring for the party’s 2024 White House nomination, challenging former President Trump, who holds a commanding lead in primary polls.

-Scott, who officially launched his campaign Monday, had launched an exploratory committee for a presidential campaign.
-Scott already has the support of two of his Senate GOP colleagues — making him the only candidate other than Trump with Senate endorsements, but other members of his party have said they are skeptical his candidacy will get the necessary traction.
+Scott’s official campaign launch Monday was preceded by a launch of an exploratory committee for a campaign and a filing with the Federal Election Commission.
+He already has the support of two of his Senate GOP colleagues — making him the only candidate other than Trump with Senate endorsements — but other members of his party have said they are skeptical his candidacy will get the necessary traction.

-He launched his campaign from his hometown of North Charleston, S.C.
-He grew up in a single-parent household and graduated from Charleston Southern University before starting his own business to sell insurance.
+He launched his campaign from his hometown of North Charleston, S.C., where he grew up in a single-parent household and graduated from Charleston Southern University before starting his own business to sell insurance.

-Sen. Tim Scott, R-S.C. gives remarks at his presidential campaign announcement event at his alma mater, Charleston Southern University.
-(AP Photo/Meg Kinnard)

 “We live in the land where it is possible for a kid raised in poverty by a single mother in a small apartment to one day serve in the People’s House and maybe even the White House,” Scott said, according to prepared remarks shared with reporters ahead of his formal announcement.